kcords/kcords/README.md

 ### Welcome

-*Hello, and welcome to my GitHub.
-I am a software engineer who is committed to continual learning and growth.
-With that being said, if you have any thoughts, feedback, suggestions, or if you'd like to collaborate on a project with me, feel free to reach out and let me know.*
+*Welcome to my GitHub profile!
+I'm Kyle Cordell, a software engineer with a background in network engineering and an Air Force veteran.
+Previously, I worked at Convoy, a startup in the freight industry, where I gained valuable experience in developing scalable user-facing applications.
+I utilized technologies like TypeScript, GraphQL, React, and others to deliver innovative solutions.

+What really excites me about software engineering is the opportunity to create applications that tackle complex problems and make a meaningful impact.
+I thrive on the challenge of finding elegant solutions and bringing them to life through code.

+If your company is in need of a dedicated and innovative software engineer, I would be thrilled to discuss how I can contribute to your success.
+I am also open to collaborating on exciting projects, so feel free to reach out and let's explore the possibilities together.*

 [![Linkedin Badge](https://img.shields.io/badge/-kylecordell-black?style=plastic-square&logo=Linkedin&logoColor=0A66C2&link=https://www.linkedin.com/in/kylecordell/)](https://www.linkedin.com/in/kylecordell/)